NayanJD/geoexif/README.md

 ### BenchMarks

-The benchmark presented here is between SimplteExtractor and ExtractorWithBuffferPool of pkg/extractor package tested on a 16GB 8-core Apple M1 chip.
+The benchmark presented here is between SimpleExtractor and ExtractorWithBufferPool of pkg/extractor package tested on a 16GB 8-core Apple M1 chip.

 ```
 goos: darwin